codex-team/editor.js/docs/installation.md

 #### Use `isReady` promise.

-After you create new `EditorJS` object it contains `isReady` property.
+After you create a new `EditorJS` object it contains `isReady` property.
 It is a Promise object resolved when editor is ready to work and rejected otherwise.
 If there is an error during initialization `isReady` promise will be rejected with error message.